Scalable computation of predictive probabilities in probit models with Gaussian process priors: Improved Evaluation of Predictive Probabilities in Probit Gaussian Processes

-To prove Proposition \ref{prop1}, it is sufficient to notice that, by the Bayes rule, $p(y_{n+1}= 1 \mid \by)=p(y_{n+1}= 1, \by)/p(\by)$ where $p(y_{n+1}= 1, \by)$ and $p(\by)$ are the marginal likelihoods of $(y_{n+1}= 1, \by)$ and $\by$, respectively, under model \eqref{eq1}.
-Replacing such quantities with their closed--form expression in \eqref{eq3}, leads to \eqref{eq4}.
-See the Appendix for a more detailed proof which also includes additional clarifications on equation \eqref{eq3}.
+In order to prove Proposition \ref{prop1}, it is sufficient to notice that, by the Bayes rule, $\pr(y_{n+1}= 1 \mid \by)=\pr(y_{n+1}= 1, \by)/p(\by)$ where $\pr(y_{n+1}= 1, \by)$ and $p(\by)$ are the marginal likelihoods of $(y_{n+1}= 1, \by)$ and $\by$, respectively, under model \eqref{eq1}.
+Replacing such quantities with their closed-form expression as in \eqref{eq3}, leads to \eqref{eq4}.
+See Appendix A for a more detailed proof which also includes additional clarifications on equation \eqref{eq3}.

-Evaluation of \eqref{eq4} requires the calculation of cumulative distribution functions of multivariate Gaussians, which is known to be a challenging task in high dimensions \citep[e.g.,][]{genz_1992,chop_2011,botev_2017,genton2018,cao2019,cao2020}.
-Recent advances via minimax tilting methods \citep{botev_2017} allow accurate evaluation of such quantities, but face an increased computational cost which makes such strategies rapidly impractical as $n$ grows.
-A more scalable solution can be found in the separation--of--variable (\textsc{sov}) algorithm originally introduced by \citet{genz_1992} and subsequently improved in terms of scalability by \citet{cao2020}.
-Such a routine decomposes the generic multivariate Gaussian probability $\Phi_n(\ba,\bb;\bSigma)$ as
+Evaluation of \eqref{eq4} requires the calculation of cumulative distribution functions of multivariate Gaussians, which is known to be a challenging task in high dimensions \citep[][]{genz_1992,chop_2011,botev_2017,genton2018,cao2019,cao2020}.
+Recent advances via minimax tilting \citep{botev_2017} allow accurate evaluation of such quantities, but face an increased computational cost which makes such strategies rapidly impractical as $n$ grows.
+A possible solution to this issue can be found in the separation-of-variable (SOV) algorithm originally introduced by \citet{genz_1992}, and subsequently improved in terms of scalability by \citet{cao2020}.
+Such a routine decomposes the generic multivariate Gaussian probability $\Phi_n(\ba,\bb;\bSigma)=\int^{\bb}_{\ba} \phi_n(\bu; \bSigma)\mbox{d}\bu$ as